hocgin/ErrorKit/README.md

 }
 ```

-This protocol is simple and clear.
-It’s named `Throwable` to align with Swift’s `throw` keyword and follows Swift’s convention of using the `able` suffix (like `Codable` and `Identifiable`).
-Most importantly, it requires the `userFriendlyMessage` property, ensuring your errors behave exactly as expected.
+This protocol is simple and clear:
+- Named to align with Swift's `throw` keyword
+- Follows Swift's naming convention (`able` suffix like `Codable`)
+- Requires single, non-optional `userFriendlyMessage` property
+- Guarantees your errors behave as expected

-Here’s how you use it:
+Here's how you use it:

 ```swift
 enum NetworkError: Throwable {